SourceNinja/docs/index.md

 Below are tutorials on how to integrate SourceNinja into your application and begin keeping your packages up-to-date.

 ## Integration Points
-The simpliest way to populate SourceNinja with your open source libraries and dependencies is by using an integration.
-SourceNinja provides integrations for both heroku (as an add-on) and Rails through a gem.
+The simpliest way to populate SourceNinja with your open source libraries and dependencies is by using an integration point.
+SourceNinja provides integrations for both heroku (as an add-on) and Ruby on Rails through a gem.

 [Heroku Add-On](heroku-addon)